weeeBox/mobile-system-design/README.md

 A high-level diagram is by no means necessary - you can take any other approach which seems more appropriate for a specific interview case.
 However, there are some advantages in starting with a high-level approach:
 - **Time management** - drawing a 30,000 feet view is quick and brings immediate topics for further discussion.
 - **Modularity** - each high-level component can be potentially isolated in a separate module to allow a team of engineers to work on the project simultaneity without stepping on each other toes.
 - **Best practices** - this approach is wildly used for the backend system design and closely resembles the [C4 model for visualising software architecture](https://c4model.com/).

+_Still not sure?_ Ask your interviewer if they want you to draw a high-level diagram or skip it and jump to some concrete components.

 ## Deep Dive: Tweet Feed Flow
 After a high-level discussion, your interviewer might steer the conversation towards some specific component of the system.
 Let's assume it was "Tweet Feed Flow".
 Things you might want to talk about: